marwane8/marwane/README.md

 ## Experience & Tools
 Majority of my work lies in company repositories within the fintech space.
 My experience mainly derives from building out data REST APIs and ETL Pipelines within Chase and Bloomberg.

 In my freetime I enjoy working on the muslim league!
-Which is a league management web app geared toward processing the data of my local sports league.
+Which is a league management web app geared toward processing the data for my local sports teams.

 My toolset:
 - **Web |**  Nextjs, Fast API, Python